mwheymans/psfmi/README.md

 calibration	plots for logistic regression models.

-Internal validation of the developed model can be performed with cross-validation or bootstrapping.
+Internal validation of the developed model can be performed with cross-validation or bootstrapping over multiply imputed datasets.
 The adjusted intercept after shrinkage of the pooled regression coefficients can be subsequently obtained.
 Backward and forward selection as part of internal validation is possible.
 Also a function to externally validate logistic	prediction models in multiple imputed datasets is available.

 The package needs R 3.5.0 or higher.
 You can use the functions, after you have installed the package from CRAN or the Github website